 3 big warning signs for parents

-My experience has shown me over the course of my career that, generally speaking, parents know their kids better than anyone (even though they may not always feel this way).
-Drilling deeper, I believe that parents have an intuitive sense when it comes to their kids, and while they may not always be able to reconcile their intuition with conflicting observations on the surface, there is a voice telling them something isn’t right.
+Parents have an intuitive sense when it comes to their kids, and while they may not always be able to reconcile their intuition with conflicting observations on the surface, there is a voice telling them when something doesn’t feel right.
 Sometimes our logical brain tells us “Nah, he’s doing just fine,” but our intuition says the exact opposite — that it just doesn’t feel right.
-I encourage you to listen to that voice, even if logic tells you not to.
+I encourage you to listen to that voice, even if logic suggests otherwise.

 Below are 3 big warning signs that parents should look for when watching their child deal with a sports-related injury: